-- Screen description file contains a general description of the screen, its goal, the conditions under which it was performed, references, and any other information that is pertinent to the biological interpretation of the experiments.
-In cellHTS2 package we provide a function that creates a template description file whose entries can be edited and completed by the user.
-Type ? templateDescriptionFile.
-This file contains the entries compliant with the MIAME class and also additional fields specific for the cellHTS class. - Plate configuration file is used to annotate the measured data with information on controls.
-The content of this file for the example data set analysed here is shown in Table 3 and the expected format for this file is explained in Section 4.1. - Screen log file (optional) is used to flag individual measurements as invalid.
+of the experiments.
+In the cellHTS2 package we provide a function that creates a template description file whose entries can be edited and completed by the user.
+Type? templateDescriptionFile.
+This file contains the entries compliant with the MIAME class and also additional fields specific for the cellHTS class.

+- The Plate configuration file is used to annotate the measured data with information on controls.
+The content of this file for the example data set analysed here is shown in Table 3 and the expected format for this file is explained in Section 4.1. - Thea Screen log file (optional) is used to flag individual measurements as invalid.
 The first 5 lines of this file are shown in Table 4, and the layout for the screen log file is detailed in Section 4.2.